plopez-bmj/bmj-th-cd-quiz/README.md

 This is a BMJ Values Quiz for the Townhall 2014.

+It can be deployed to Heroku, and we will be demoing form Amazon AWS.

 ### Prerequisites

 You need git to clone the repository.
 You can get it from